yeoldegrove/ha-sap-terraform-deployments/README.md

    customizable dashboards to users and administrators.
 For more information see [Monitoring of cluster](doc/monitoring.md).

- - _DRBD cluster_: is used to mount a HA NFS server on top of it.
+ - _DRBD cluster_: is used to provide a highly available NFS server.
    It will be used to mount SAP NetWeaver shared files.
 For more information see [DRBD](doc/drbd.md).

  - _SAP NetWeaver_ environment: with ASCS, ERS, PAS and AAS instances